whit-colm/transmission-protonvpn-docker/README.md

 ✅ If the IP matches ProtonVPN, it’s working.
 ❌ If it shows your real IP, something is wrong.

-### Check Logs for Errors
+### **Check Logs for Errors**
 ```sh
 docker logs -f gluetun
 ```
-Look for AUTH_FAILED or connection issues.
+Look for **AUTH_FAILED** or connection issues.

 ---

-## License
+## 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the **MIT License** – see the LICENSE file for details.

 ---

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues, suggestions, or pull requests!
+Contributions are welcome!
+If you have improvements or feedback, feel free to submit an issue or pull request.

 ---

-## Support & Feedback
+## 💬 Support & Feedback

-If you found this helpful, give it a ⭐ star and share feedback! 😊
+- If you found this helpful, give it a ⭐ star on GitHub!
+- Feedback & suggestions are always welcome.

+---